audreysuit/BAE305-SP25-Lab5/README.md

 Discussion Question 4: Connect the oscilloscope to the LED pin and observe and record what happens to the signal and the LED brightness when you turn the knob of the potentiometer.

 As we increase the potentiometer, and therefore the sensor value, the LED appears brighter, and the PWM duty cycle increases since the LED stays on for a longer portion of each cycle.
-This is shown by an increase in width of the pulses on the oscilloscope since the duty cycle has increased.
-The mean voltage rises because the LED is on more frequently, hence, the increased brightness.
+This is shown by an increase in the width of the pulses on the oscilloscope since the duty cycle has increased.
+The mean voltage rises because the LED is on more frequently, hence the increased brightness.
 The opposite is true when we decrease the potentiometer value, decreasing the brightness and duty cycle.
-This means the LED is on for a shorter period of time demonstrating a narrow pulse on the oscilloscope, decreasing the mean voltage since the LED is on for less time.
+This means the LED is on for a shorter period of time, demonstrating a narrow pulse on the oscilloscope, decreasing the mean voltage since the LED is on for less time.
 PWM controls the average voltage supplied to an LED.

 # Conclusion